 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and judgments that affect the amounts reported and disclosures in the consolidated financial statements and accompanying notes.
 Such estimates include revenue recognition, allowance for credit losses, accrued liabilities, derivative and warrant liabilities, calculation of the incremental borrowing rate, financial instruments recorded at fair value on a recurring basis, the accounting for business combinations and allocating purchase price, valuation and estimating the useful life of identifiable intangible assets, probability of achievement of revenue estimates related to contingent earnout consideration and performance-based equity awards, valuation of deferred tax assets and uncertain tax positions and the fair value of common stock and other assumptions used to measure stock-based compensation expense.
-In connection with the measurement period for the acquisition of SYNQ3 and Amelia, management of assumed contingent liabilities and deferred and contingent holdback consideration.
+In connection with the measurement period for the acquisition of SYNQ3 and Amelia, management revised certain significant estimates during the years ended December 31, 2024, which include, but are not limited to, the recognition and measurement of assumed contingent liabilities and deferred and contingent holdback consideration.
 The Company bases its estimates on historical experience, the current economic environment, and on assumptions it believes are reasonable under the circumstances.
 The Company adjusts such estimates and assumptions when facts and circumstances dictate.
 Changes in those estimates resulting from changes in the economic environment will be reflected in the financial statements in future periods.
 Actual results could differ materially from those estimates.